RuoChen95/simple-flask-web-server/README.md

  3. execute sql using session
  4. import results into html templates or redirect to another url

+## Improvements
+ 1. Implement a decorator function to check user login status
+ 2. Implement the ON DELETE CASCADE
+ 3. Include the csrf_token, flask-seasurf, dealing with the CRUD problem

 ## How to run it

 ### Setup Project: